-Coronavirus: Migrants have undergone ‘tremendous suffering’, says Modi in letter to nation
+Migrants have undergone ‘tremendous suffering’, says Narendra Modi in letter to nation

-In his letter to the nation on completing a year of his second term in office, Narendra Modi said India would set an example in economic revival.
+Amit Shah said India’s developmental journey in the last six years under Modi’s leadership ‘has been amazing, unimaginable and praiseworthy’.

 Prime Minister Narendra Modi on Saturday said that migrant workers and labourers have suffered “tremendously” during the coronavirus pandemic and the countrywide lockdown enforced to contain it.
 In his letter to the nation on completing a year of his second term in office, Modi assured the people that his government is working hard to alleviate the country’s troubles and that India would set an example in economic revival.